 What is Biomonitoring?

-Since 1972, the Stream Biomonitoring Unit of the New York State Department of Environmental Conservation has used aquatic macroinvertebrates to monitor the water quality of the State's rivers and streams.
+DEC's Stream Biomonitoring Unit has conducted biological monitoring (or biomonitoring) since 1972 to assess the water quality of the State's rivers and streams.

 How are biomonitoring data collected?

 DEC adheres to the procedures outlined in the Standard Operating Procedure: Biological Monitoring of Surface Waters in New York State, 2016 (PDF) (3.4 MB) to collect, process, and analyze biomonitoring data.
 This ensures uniformity of methods and accuracy of data when performing biological monitoring of surface waters in New York State.
 A quick fact sheet on the method of water quality assessment using biological data is provided here: BAP Fact Sheet (PDF, 0.4 MB)

 State Permit Discharge Elimination system (SPDES) permit writing, compliance and enforcement, and setting permit limits that are protective of aquatic life

 30 Year Trends Monitoring Reports for watersheds

 Development of numeric criteria that better define the levels of nutrients that result in impairment of water uses